angeclau/BBCC2025_RNAseq_Tutorial/README.md

 * Functional Enrichment and Pathway Analysis, using R and Bioconductor packages.

 In particular, we will use DESeq2 for differential expression analysis, which is one of the most popular and robust methods for RNA-seq analysis.

+## When

+The tutorial will be given on December 3rd, 2025 in occasion of the Bioinformatics and Computational Biology Conference (BBCC2025)

 ## Detailed program